Educator, Environmentalist, Community Organizer

 I do this work because as an immigrant, it is important for us to uplift community members and share resources they would otherwise not know about.
 I do this work because everyone deserves the better life they come looking for and equitable opportunities to reach that goal.

-Laura Engelman is a Licensed Social Worker and educator working towards achieving food sovereignty and equitable, inclusive mental health care for everyone in our community.
+Laura is a social worker and facilitator working towards achieving food sovereignty and equitable, inclusive mental health care for everyone in our community.
 She is passionate about connecting people and plants in order to support individual mental wellbeing and community health and sustainability.
-Laura has over 10 years experience in sustainable food and farming and youth development with organizations such as cityWILD, The GrowHaus, Building Bridges, Long Table Harvest, and Slow Food USA.
-Laura graduated from University of Denver’s Graduate School of Social Work, a BA in History and International Studies from the University of Richmond, and has a certificate in Horticultural Therapy.
+Laura has over 10 years experience in sustainable food and farming and youth development.
+She holds an MSW from University of Denver’s Graduate School of Social Work, a BA in History and International Studies from the University of Richmond, and has a certificate in Horticultural Therapy.
 Laura enjoys camping and drinking coffee while wandering in her garden with her partner and two young kids.